Capstone-Projections/smart_tag_frontend/README.md

 ###  Setting up Project
 1. Run `npx install-expo-modules@latest` in the terminal to install all Expo dependecies.
-2. Inside the `app` directory, run the command, `npx expo start` or checkout this [link](https://docs.expo.dev/get-started/create-a-project/) to set it up in your liking.:innocent:
+2. Inside the `root` directory, run the command, `npx expo start` or checkout this [link](https://docs.expo.dev/get-started/create-a-project/) to set it up to your liking.:innocent:

 ###  After Project Setup
 1. Find feature to work on.